niftools/pyffi/README.txt

     + walk: a variant of os.walk()

-    + PyTriStrip: stripifier utilities (uses a Python port of NvTriStrip)
+    + TriStrip: stripifier utilities (uses a Python port of NvTriStrip)

+    + MathUtils: common vector and matrix operations

+    + QuickHull: a simple implementation of the 2d and 3d quick hull algorithms

+    + Inertia: a library for calculating mass, center of gravity, and inertia tensor of common shapes

   - tools/NIF and tools/CGF: format specific scripts and helper modules